bfe-tech-recruitment/Opps-page/index.md

   subtitle="Our team is just an email away ready to answer your questions" section="default"
 %}
+{% end comment %}

 {% include cta.html
-  title="Didn't find an answer?" button_text="Contact Us"
-  button_url="/contact/"
-  subtitle="Get in touch with us for details on setup and additional custom services pricing" section="muted"
+  title="Didn't find what you are looking for?" button_text="Contact Us" button_url="/contact/" subtitle="Get in touch with us about your exciting ideas and how you may contribute to BfE!" section="muted"
 %}